Nespresso Original vs Vertuo - which one should you buy?

-There is also a wide range of third-party Nespresso compatible capsule makers to choose from.
-While you can only get Nespresso brand capsules online from the Nespresso website or in one of Nespresso’s own stores (called ‘boutiques’), you can find Nespresso compatible capsules in just about every major supermarket and online.
+Nespresso brand capsules are only available from the Nespresso website or in one of Nespresso’s own stores (called ‘boutiques’), you can buy Nespresso compatible pods in just about every major supermarket and online.

-We’ve put Nespresso and Nespresso compatible capsules to the test to find the best-tasting options.
-See which brands made our pick of the best Nespresso compatible capsules.
+We’ve put Nespresso Original and compatible coffee pods to the test to find the best-tasting options.
+Discover our top picks in the best-tasting Nespresso pods.

 Nespresso Vertuo capsules: what's the difference?